BiomedSciAI/fuse-med-ml/paper/paper.md

 ![In this example a model architecture is defined using the `ModelMultiHead` class.
 It contains of a 3D ResNet backbone represented by the `BackboneResnet3D` class and a 3D classification head represented by the `Head3D` class.
 Note the user can define a list of heads, to support a multi task use case.
 The inputs to the backbone and classification heads are defined in the *fuse* style described earlier, using the `batch_dict` key names with the relevant data.
 This enables easy reuse of similar model architectures between projects.\label{fig:model_multi_head}](figures/model_multi_head.png){width=100%}

 ## *fuse.eval*
-The evaluation package of fuse is a standalone library for evaluating ML models for various performance metrics and comparing between models.
-It comes with advanced capabilities such as generic confidence interval wrapper for any metric, generic one vs. all extension for any binary metric to a multi-class scenario, metrics for model comparison taking into account statistical significance, model calibration tools, pipelining for combining a sequence of metrics with possible dependencies, automatic per-fold evaluation and sub-group analysis, automaric handling of massive data through batching and multiprocessing, and more.
+FuseMedML's evaluation package is a standalone library for evaluating machine learning models using various performance metrics and comparing the results between models.
+It offers advanced capabilities such as a generic confidence interval wrapper for any metric, a generic one-versus-all extension for converting any binary metric to a multi-class scenario, and metrics for comparing models while considering statistical significance.
+The package also includes model calibration tools and a pipeline for combining a sequence of metrics with possible dependencies.
+In addition, the evaluation package supports automatic per-fold evaluation and subgroup analysis, and can handle large data sets through batching and multiprocessing.
 See \autoref{fig:metric_pipeline} for an example of an evaluation metric pipeline that can be reused across projects.

 ![In this example a pipeline of evaluation metric components is shown.
 It consists of two metrics: the Area Under the receiver operating characteristic Curve and the Area Under the Precision-Recall Curve.
 Both metrics are wrapped with a Confidence Interval (CI) metric, resulting in a lower and upper bound for each metric. \label{fig:metric_pipeline}](figures/metric_pipeline.png){width=100%}

 # Extensions
-The core technology of *fuse* and its component packages is general.
-More specific functionality which involves domain expertise is contained within extensions.
-One such extension, *fuse-imaging* is currently published.
-It extends the *fuse.data* package with *ops* useful for medical imaging, as well as public medical dataset implementations.
+The core technology of FuseMedML and its component packages is general, while domain-specific functionality is contained within extensions.
+One such extension, *fuse-imaging*, is currently available and extends the FuseMedML data package with operations useful for medical imaging, as well as implementations of public medical datasets.

 # References